 Hvitserkur

 While it only makes for a quick stop, visiting Hvítserkur is highly recommended if your route around Iceland takes you to the north of the country.
-Depending on the tides, you may be able to get up close to the huge rock, but if the tide is high or you don't want to navigate the steep slope that leads down to it, you can always observe Hvitserkur from the purpose-built viewpoint.
+Depending on the tides, you may be able to get up close to the huge rock.
+However, if the tide is high or you don't want to navigate the steep slope that leads down to it, you can always observe Hvitserkur from the purpose-built viewpoint.

-Hvitserkur has also been known to be a good place to spot seals as the beach is often a favourite spot for the animals on the north coast of Iceland.
+Hvitserkur has also been known to be a good place to spot seals, as the beach is often a favourite spot for the animals on the north coast of Iceland.

 How to visit Hvitserkur?